 There are a range of protective measures UW-Madison offers to victims who report sexual assault, domestic violence, dating violence, stalking, sexual harassment and/or sexual exploitation.
-UW-Madison accommodate will changes academic, working, transportation and living situations if requested by the victim and reasonably available.
-UW-Madison may also issue ordering the directive alleged offender(s) not to contact the victim or a directive ordering the alleged offender and victim not to have contact with each other.
+UW-Madison will accommodate changes to academic, working, transportation and living situations if requested by the victim and reasonably available.
+UW-Madison may also issue a directive ordering the alleged offender(s) not to contact the victim or a directive ordering the alleged offender and victim not to have contact with each other.
 Protective measures can be ongoing, are not necessarily tied to the outcome of a disciplinary action and will be developed on a case-by-case basis in response to the request and concerns of the victim.
 UWPD can help victims develop a safety plan, if requested by the victim.
 UHS can assist students in developing a safety plan as well.
-For more information about institutional nocontact orders and how to request accommodations, please see the "Reporting and Resources" section of this document.
+For more information about institutional no-contact orders and how to request accommodations, please see the "Reporting and Resources" section of this document.